 Spend your summer with us.

 Summer housing is available for Carnegie Mellon students who are attending summer school or for Carnegie Mellon students affiliated with the university who require housing for a period equivalent to a summer school session.
-Summer housing will be offered in Fairfax Apartments, Shirley Apartments, the Residence on Fifth, and the Highlands dependent on time of summer and room type.
+Summer housing will be offered in Shady Oak Apartments, the Residence on Fifth and the Highlands Apartments dependent on time of summer and room type.

-Accommodations will primarily be in double and some triple rooms and students will be assigned based on application date.
-Some singles will be available, but will be limited based upon availability.
+Accommodations will primarily be in double and triple rooms and students will be assigned based on application date.
+Singles will be available, but will be limited based upon availability.
 Students who have special needs should mark their housing application appropriately and get in touch with the corresponding office as noted.
 Other accommodations will be made if necessary.
 The minimum period of time a student can apply for housing is one summer school session.

 Summer Housing Procedures and Policies

-By submitting your Summer Housing application, you agree to all of the procedures and policies, maintenance schedule and terms and conditions listed below.
+By submitting your Summer Housing application, you agree to all of the procedures and policies.
 It is recommended that you thoroughly read and understand the information provided on this webpage and within the Summer Housing License Agreement.
 If you have any questions, email Housing Services or call 412-268-2139.